hiris25/Tierpsy-Tracking-Analysis/README.md

 To make a heatmap of pvalues run all the desired comparisons between strains and save these files in a folder, these files will then be used to geneerate a p value heatmap.

 At the end of the script there is also example plotting scripts in order to plot a few interesting features.

+# Reorientations per min

+File: reorientations_per_min_12sep22.ipynb

+Takes raw trajectory data from tierpsy, interpolates and applies a rolling mean to tracks.

+Individual tracks can be plotted before and after interpolation and rolling mean application.

+Curvature of the path over time in then plotted and reorientations defined as curvature above 0.25.

+Data cna then be plotted and exported for further analysis.